• Skip to primary navigation

 Instructions

-6. Store leftover cookies in an airtight container at room temperature.
+8. To store any leftover cookie, allow the chocolate in the cookies to set totally before storing in an airtight container at room temperature.

 Notes